Importance profiles. Visualization of atomic basis set requirements: Introduction

 We note in passing that such standard energy-optimized basis sets are often suboptimal for modeling properties other than (differences in) the total energy.
 Specially optimized basis sets that yield faster convergence to the CBS limit have been reported for various properties in the literature, such as magnetic properties\citep{Manninen2006_JCC_434,Lehtola2015_JCC_335,Jensen2006_JCTC_1360,Jensen2008_JCTC_719} and electron momentum densities.\citep{Lehtola2012_JCP_104105,Lehtola2013_JCP_44109}

-Extreme environments are an even more challenging case for standard basis sets, as has been recently demonstrated for the case of strong magnetic fields.\citep{Lehtola2020_MP_1597989,Aastroem2023__} The magnetic fields that can be found in the atmospheres of white dwarfs and neutron stars are strong enough to result in qualitative changes in the electronic structure of atoms and molecules.
+Extreme environments are an even more challenging case for standard basis sets, as has been recently demonstrated for the case of strong magnetic fields.\citep{Lehtola2020_MP_1597989,Aastroem2023__} The magnetic fields that can be found in the atmospheres of white dwarfs and neutron stars are strong enough to result in qualitative changes in the electronic structures of atoms and molecules.
 As a result, the basis set requirements for calculations at finite magnetic fields are more stringent than for those at zero field, and novel types of basis sets are required.\citep{Lehtola2020_MP_1597989,Aastroem2023__}

 Having discussed various general challenges in the development of AO basis sets, we can now comment on the practical aspects of basis set development.
 Typically, the optimization of basis sets begins by choosing a level of theory and a training set of atoms and molecules.
-Sequences of basis sets with various numbers of functions are then optimized for the training set in order to determine the optimal composition of the basis set, which is chosen with the notion of correlation\citep{Dunning1989_JCP_1007} or polarization\citep{Jensen2001_JCP_9113} consistency; \citet{Shaw2023_JCP_44802} have recently reported a Python package for performing such optimizations.
+Sequences of basis sets with various numbers of functions are then optimized with a given training set of systems in order to determine the optimal composition of the basis set, which is usually chosen with the notion of correlation\citep{Dunning1989_JCP_1007} or polarization\citep{Jensen2001_JCP_9113} consistency; \citet{Shaw2023_JCP_44802} have recently reported a Python package for performing such optimizations.

 This procedure implies the need to carry out a large number of electronic structure calculations with varying basis sets.
 If the training set is changed by the addition or removal of some atoms or molecules, the electronic structure calculations need to be repeated in full, because the optimal basis set changes when the training set changes.